amit9021/job-search-mangment/docs/fix-plan.md

 ## Acceptance Criteria (must-haves)
 - Creating a job via the wizard returns 201 with the persisted job (id, stage, timestamps) and refreshes the list automatically.
-- Updating an existing job (stage, deadline, company link, heat recalculation) continues to succeed with no regressions in history or last-touch updates.
+- Updating an existing job (stage, company link, heat recalculation) continues to succeed with no regressions in history or last-touch updates.
 - Deleting a job from the UI defaults to a soft delete (job hidden from active list, no 500s) and supports an explicit `?hard=true` development path that handles FK cleanup or returns clear 409 errors.
 - `GET /jobs`, `GET /jobs/:id/history`, `POST /jobs/:id/applications`, `POST /jobs/:id/status`, and `POST /jobs/:id/outreach` function end-to-end from the UI with visible success/error toasts and no console errors.
 - API errors surface meaningful messages to the UI, and backend logs capture structured entries (route, jobId, requestId) instead of raw stack traces.